 The CryptO'pinion?

-This is an easy one to rate because it's a freaking brilliant shooter.
-A classic and the Atari ST got a fantastic conversion.
-I think most of us have played this incredible game so I'm positive everyone has happy memories and should play it again.
+This is an easy one to rate because it's an excellent action shooter.
+A classic and the Atari ST got a fantastic conversion too.
+Most have already played this and I'm positive everyone has happy memories?
+Enjoyable, challenging, and a totally engrossing adventure for the most determined players!!
+You should play it again.
+Yes, right now.

 Burger Dream is Reisoft's spin on 'Clowns & Balloons' with a Ronald McDonald lookalike who is collecting flying burgers.
 Imagine Breakout with a dollop of Space Invaders - but replace the aliens with juicy hamburgers!